solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

 - `BSe` is a table of bootstrap frequencies associated with **e**dges, and
 - `BSc` describes the makeup of all **c**lades.

+First, we plot the proportion of times that the major and minor hybrid edges of the best network appear in the bootstrap networks:

 ```julia
 plot(net1, :R, edgeLabel=BSe[!,[:edge,:BS_hybrid_edge]]);